cirrusUH/AddaJobmonitor/README.md

 The [Refresh] button, re-retrieves the job information.
 To change the displayed machine, use the 'Accounts' dropdown menu.

 The timeout for ssh commands is 20s, on busy cluster head nodes this sometimes leads to failing ssh commands.
 In this case try repeating them, by re-clicking.
-Also be aware that some administrators have a rate-limited ssh logins, in order not to trigger such a limit and get blokced ssh commands are rate limited.
+Also be aware that some administrators have a rate-limited ssh logins, in order not to trigger such a limit and get blocked ssh commands are rate limited.

 The [Save plot] button allows to save the convergence plots into a PDF file.